Site Map

 How the Test is Performed

 The health care provider collects the sample from a skin sore (lesion).
-This is done usually by rubbing a small cotton swab and on the skin lesion.
+This is usually done by rubbing a small cotton swab on the skin lesion.
 Sometimes blisters may have to be opened in order to be cultured.
 The sample is sent to a lab.
 There, it is placed in a special dish (culture).
-It is then watched to see if the herpes simplex virus (HSV), herpes zoster virus, or substances related to the virus grow.
-Special tests may also be done to determine whether it is HSV type 1 or 2.
+It is then watched to see if the herpes simplex virus (HSV) or herpes zoster virus grow.
+Special tests may also be done to determine whether if a positive test is due to HSV type 1 or 2.

 How to Prepare for the Test